Permanental fields, loop soups and continuous additive functionals: Markov loops and the existence of permanental fields

 \subsection{Continuous additive functionals}

 Let $S$ a be locally compact set with a countable base.
-Let $X\!=\! (\Om, \FF_{t}, X_t,\th_{t},P^x )$ be a transient Borel right process with state space $S$, and jointly measurable transition densities $p_{t}(x,y)$ with respect to some $\si$-finite measure $m$ on $S$.
-We assume that the potential densities \be u(x,y)=\int_{0}^{\ff}p_{t}(x,y)\,dt \ee are finite off the diagonal, but allow them to be infinite on the diagonal.
-We also assume that $\sup_{x}\int_{\de}^{\ff}p_{t}(x,x)\,dt<\ff$ for each $\de>0$.
-We do not require that $p_{t}(x,y)$ is symmetric.
+Let $X = (\Om, \FF_{t}, X_t,\th_{t},P^x )$ be a transient Borel right process with state space $S$, and jointly measurable transition densities $p_{t}(x,y)$ with respect to some $\si $-finite measure $m$ on $S$.
+We assume that the potential densities